rse/node-prince/README.md

 Abstract
 --------

 This is a [Node](http://nodejs.org/) API for executing the [PrinceXML](http://www.princexml.com/) CLI `prince` from within JavaScript.
-The essential point of this Node extension is not primarily to just abstract away the CLI execution.
+The essential point of this Node extension is not primarily to just abstract away the asynchronous CLI execution.
+Instead there are two other major points: First, this Node extension provides a fixed dependency, as other Node extensions which require PrinceXML can just depend (via their NPM `package.json` file) onto this extension.
-Instead there are two other points: First, this Node extension provides a fixed dependency, as other Node extensions which require PrinceXML can depend (via NPM) onto this extension.
-Second, as this Node extension can -- across platforms -- automatically download, locally unpack and use a PrinceXML distribution, there is no need for any previously available global PrinceXML installation.
+Second, as this Node extension can &mdash; across platforms &mdash;
+automatically download, locally unpack and use a PrinceXML distribution, there is no need for any previously available global PrinceXML installation.
 Just depend on this Node extension and PrinceXML is available!

 Installation
 ------------